 An early exam provides the opportunity for both the timely detection of potential problems and the opportunity for a more effective treatment.
-During this initial exam, Dr. Brad Edgren will be able to evaluate the condition of common problems like: crowding, developing facial asymmetries, crossbites, underbites, overbites, and vertical bite issues.
-Sometimes, several phases of treatment are necessary throughout your child’s life; the details of those phases are addressed after this exam.
+That’s why we encourage our clients to take advantage of our complimentary Early Treatment Exams.
+During the initial exam, Dr. Brad Edgren will be able to evaluate the condition of common problems like: crowding, developing facial asymmetries, crossbites, underbites, overbites, and vertical bite issues.
+Sometimes, two phases of treatment are necessary throughout your child’s life; the details of those two phases are addressed during this exam.

 The benefits of early orthodontic treatment are immeasurable.
 Early treatment improves a child’s appearance and thus their self-esteem that benefits from an attractive, healthy smile.
 Early orthodontic correction also reduces the need for permanent tooth extraction by eliminating impactions and creating space.
 It also enhances facial symmetry through positive facial growth and diminishes the need for jaw surgery.

-The sooner preventative treatment is evaluated, the more effective treatments can be implemented to save money, time, and energy from more painful, complicated procedures later in life.
+The sooner preventative treatment is evaluated, the more effective treatments can be implemented to save money, time, and energy from more, complicated procedures later.
 Call Dr. Brad Edgren, a Board Certified orthodontist, to schedule an exam for early treatment!